10916/csf_module/readme.md

-Objective of this file is to practice merging.
+Objective of this file is to experiment merging.